 This recipe adds finely sliced onions to the potatoes, which is then added to a mixture of flour and egg to bind everything together, before being shaped and fried on both sides, and finished to cook through in the oven.

 This recipe uses an ingredient that you may have never heard of before, let alone eaten – capers.
 They’re the edible, unopened buds of the caper bush, and usually consumed pickled.

-Don’t confuse capers with caperberries, the latter are the the fruit of the caper bush.
-Caperberries are larger than capers, and generally have their stems left on.
+Don’t confuse capers with caperberries, the latter is the fruit of the caper bush.
+Caperberries are larger than capers, and generally, have their stems left on.
 They are also usually pickled.

 Capers are often found in Mediterranean dishes.
-In this recipes, they are used to add a delicious tang to the tomato sauce.
+In this recipe, they are used to add a delicious tang to the tomato sauce.

 You can grab the recipe for flank steak with rosti and tomato-caper sauce below – I hope you enjoy it as much as we did.
 Don’t forget you can save this recipe to Pinterest for later!

 - 500g potatoes (Russet or Maris Piper), peeled and coarsely grated

 - 2 Tbsp + 1 Tbsp + 1 Tbsp olive oil